Chart Color Schemes

 Pooraka is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Pooraka, as per the latest Census evaluation, 85.9% of dwellings were houses, with the remaining 14.0% consisting of semi-detached homes, apartments, and other types of dwellings.
-This distribution is similar to Adelaide's metropolitan area, which has 83.9% houses and 16.0% other dwellings.
-Home ownership in Pooraka stood at 33.9%, with mortgaged properties at 35.7% and rented dwellings at 30.4%.
-The median monthly mortgage repayment in the area was $1,300, aligning with Adelaide's metropolitan average, while the median weekly rent was $300, also matching the metro average.
-Nationally, Pooraka's median monthly mortgage repayments were lower than the Australian average of $1,863, and its median weekly rents were substantially below the national figure of $375.
+In Pooraka, as assessed in the latest Census, 85.9% of dwellings were houses with the remaining 14.0% being semi-detached homes, apartments or other types of residences.
+This is distinct from Adelaide's metropolitan area where 75.2% of dwellings were houses and 24.9% were other types.
+Home ownership in Pooraka stood at 33.9%, with mortgaged properties at 35.7% and rented ones at 30.4%.
+The median monthly mortgage repayment in the area was $1,300, lower than Adelaide's metro average of $1,562.
+The median weekly rent in Pooraka was $300, compared to Adelaide's metro figure of $320.
+Nationally, Pooraka's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing